outsinre/outsinre.github.com/_posts/2018-03-20-wireguard.md

 Please make sure */etc/wireguard/INTERFACE.conf* file exist.

 **ATTENTION**: The configuration file of *wg-quick* introduces a few extra items (i.e. internal IP, DNS) to format understood by *wg* in order to configure additional attribute of WireGuard interface.
-It handles the values that it understands, and then it passes the remaining ones directly to *wg* for further processing.
-That is to say, *wg-quick* and *wg* share the same configuration file but read only part of it.
+It handles the values that it understands, and then it passes the remaining ones directly to *wg setconf*.
 Especially, *wg-quick* update system route table automatically.

 Here is an client example: